sorendunn/Agentless-Lite/README.md

         --max_files 5
 ```

 This command will iteratively prompt the model (gradually increasing the temperature) until a valid patch is produced or the `--max_retries` is reached.
-It will produce `all_preds.jsonl` that contains the generated patch for each instance_id which you can then directly evaluate with your favorite SWE-bench evaluation method!
+The complete logs are also saved in `results/logs` It will produce `all_preds.jsonl` that contains the generated patch for each instance_id which you can then directly evaluate with your favorite SWE-bench evaluation method!

 > [!TIP]
 >